Upcoming Winter Hours — Please Note

 Perimenopause is the ten years prior to menopause characterized by decreasing production of progesterone by the ovaries.
 This causes estrogen dominance and mood swings,anxiety, irritability, night sweats, insomnia, weight gain on the hips and occasionally palpitations and even mouth sores.
 These symptoms often start in the week prior to menses but can eventually last all month with worsening premenstrually.
 Tell me more…

 Lifestyle changes to decrease stress and toxins, a healthy diet and exercise, and balancing the hormones with natural progesterone can help you find yourself again.
+There are lab tests you can have to test for inflammation.
 Pharmaceutical grade supplements to minimize inflammation and provide nutritional support for the adrenal glands and thyroid and mitochondria can make dramatic changes as well.
 Tell Me More…

 Contact Dr. Spitzer-Resnick